Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 You don’t need to experience all of these to benefit from therapy — even a few may be enough to recognize a pattern of anxiety:

-• Your mind feels like it’s always “on”
+- Your mind feels like it’s always “on”

-• You replay conversations and second-guess yourself
+- You replay conversations and second-guess yourself

-• You get stuck in “what if” loops you can’t turn off
+- You get stuck in “what if” loops you can’t turn off

-• You worry about how you come across to others
+- You worry about how you come across to others

-• You feel on edge, irritable or easily overwhelmed
+- You feel on edge, irritable or easily overwhelmed

-• You’re mentally exhausted even when you’re functioning well
+- You’re mentally exhausted even when you’re functioning well

-• You’ve started avoiding situations or feel burned out
+- You’ve started avoiding situations or feel burned out

-• You find it hard to relax or sit still
+- You find it hard to relax or sit still

-• You feel tension, tight chest, racing heart, fatigue or stomach discomfort
+- You feel tension, tight chest, racing heart, fatigue or stomach discomfort

 If you’re still unsure whether what you’re experiencing is anxiety, you can read more about the common signs of anxiety here.
+If you’re ready to get support, connect with me for a free 15-minute conversation.

-What Anxiety Is
+What Is Anxiety

 If you recognized yourself in some of the patterns above, you’re not alone.
 This is how anxiety often shows up—subtly, persistently and often beneath the surface.